 The Quebec government’s program to compensate victims of crimes (IVAC) handles victims’ claims for compensation for physical and psychological harm they suffered due to a crime.
 Victims must meet some requirements to be eligible.

-Refer to our complete list of resources for victims of crime.
+You can also refer to our complete list of resources for victims of crime.